 For the new generation, sieger design created three striking variants: as well as an updated version of the Meta with the classic control mechanism, there is also Meta slim, which has a thinner lever with a special kinematic design where the lower part of the lever is no longer tilted, and Meta pure, which has a progressive cartridge with a rotary control mechanism that allows users to navigate between cold, mixed and hot water.
 This new mechanism, in which transitions from one setting to the next are signalled by a soft click, is economical and environmentally friendly: since cold water always comes out first when the control is activated, no energy is wasted heating up hot water that ends up not being needed.

 Back in the 90s, the original Meta broke new ground in bathroom design with its unconventional finishes.
 The next-generation Meta family also caters to those with the courage to be colourful, with a host of meticulously developed shades.
-As well as variants in chrome and matt platinum, Meta products will – depending on type – be available in matt black, light grey, dark grey, soft green, light pink, yellow, grey blue, dark platinum matt, dark brass matt and dark bronze matt.
+As well as variants in chrome and matt platinum, Meta products will – depending on type – be available in matt black, light grey, dark grey, soft green, light pink, yellow, grey blue and dark platinum matt.
 This wide range of contemporary finishes gives planners, architects and interior designers maximum flexibility when it comes to creating decorative styles.

 Picture Copyright: sieger design; CGIs by gamut, Münster